 Way too many startups have failed because they started working on an idea and turned it into reality without validating it first.
 That means they wasted time, effort, money, and resources.
 And anyone can’t take that back.

 However, take some time to plan and do your research carefully.
-Also, evaluate the time and money that you will spend on your project pretty soon.
+Also, evaluate the time and money you will spend on your project pretty soon.

 Never forget that there’s too much of everything out there already.
-Millions of people are creative and motivated enough to build useful and unique products, and thousands of companies come up with the next best thing on the market daily.
+Millions of people are creative and motivated enough to build valuable and unique products, and thousands of companies come up with the next best thing on the market daily.

 Burnout comes when haggard small business owners are simply not enjoying themselves.
 Look for ways to treat yourself in some way upon accomplishments.
 Take time away to regenerate your “batteries.”